 Who We Rescue:

-We NEVER “pull” animals from shelters, given the fact that the streets are flooded with homeless cats & kittens which is a direct result of so little spay/neuter.
-We' are ONLY able to rescue a kitten or cat from the street if we have open foster homes in addition to the financial resources to support the animal we rescue.
-Our priority is on the youngest, most at-risk kittens.
-Please don’t wait until kittens are 8 weeks of age to seek help, 5-7 week is the optimal time for kittens to be socialized with humans.
+We NEVER “pull” animals from shelters, given the fact that the streets are flooded with homeless cats & kittens.
+We' are ONLY able to rescue a kitten or friendly cat from the street if we have an open foster home and the financial resources to cover the animal’s medical care.
+Our priority is on the youngest, most at-risk kittens within our operating area.
+We will never ask for the public to “pledge” money before we rescue an animal.